vaishnavisingh04/Food-Delivery-express-React/README.md

 ├── App.js
 ├── index.js

-Components:-
+Components🧩:-
-Header:
+Header🖼️:
 Renders the navigation bar for the application.
-Body:
+Body🏠:
 Serves as the landing page of the application.
-About:
+About ℹ️:
 Displays information about the application.
-Contact:
+Contact✉️:
 Contains the contact information of the application.
-Restaurantmenu:
+Restaurantmenu🍴:
 Dynamic component to display menu items of a specific restaurant based on the resId parameter.
-Cart:
+Cart🛒:
 Displays the items added to the shopping cart.
-Error:
+Error ⚠️:
 Handles invalid routes and displays a 404 error message.

-State Management:
+State Management🔄:
 The application uses Redux for managing the global state.
 appStore: Centralized Redux store to manage the application state.
 Usercontext: Implements React Context API for managing user authentication and user-specific details.

-Error Handling:
+Error Handling❗:
 The application includes an Error component to handle invalid routes and display a user-friendly message.